kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 | old/debian | last import tag prior to old/ubuntu without ubuntu suffix in version |
 | new/debian | debian/sid                                                           |

-The tags themselves will be namespaced to the current bug in the format `lp12345678`.
+The tags themselves will be name-spaced to the current bug in the format `lp12345678`.
 Thus, for example, your tags may look like:

  * `lp1802914/old/ubuntu`
  * `lp1802914/old/debian`